aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ## 3. Quality of assemblies

 `Canu` produces a `.html` report for every performed step.
-You can find there the amount of reads after correction, filtering, etc. Miniasm, however does not provide such a report, therefore we will use `Quast` to estimate basic statistics of the all assemblies in a comparable format.
-Then we will map the assemblies to the lambda phage reference genome to inspect their quality.
+You can find there the amount of reads after correction, filtering, etc. Miniasm, however does not provide such a report, therefore you will use `Quast` to estimate basic statistics of the all assemblies in a comparable format, and allow the comparison to the lambda phage reference genome to inspect their quality.

 ### Tools